Humana vs. Cigna Insurance

 • Although Humana has a much larger market share in the Medicare Part C and broader health insurance markets, Cigna has a much larger network that includes providers around the world.

-• Humana tends to receive better reviews than Cigna from customers on online rating platforms.
+• Humana tends to receive slightly better reviews than Cigna from customers on online rating platforms.

 • The myCigna app has slightly better reviews than the MyHumana app on average.